 God-willing, my boys will graduate in 2021 as St. Joe Bears, from the same school my brother and I graduated from; the same school my daughters, and my parents graduated from.
 I understand generational pride in ones alma mater.
 The kids in Benton Harbor deserve the same excellence in their public school education my kids receive.
 And they also deserve to own their identity and feel that same pride in where they come from.
 The issue of whether or not to close Benton Harbor High School is about the soul of a community and it’s about the souls of these kids.

 We have a rare opportunity, and I believe responsibility, to work to heal the harms that have been done in communities with predominantly Black schools, particularly in Michigan where a DeVos defunding agenda, privatization, schools of choice, and Proposal A have been devastating.
 We have this one chance in Michigan to innovate, with solutions like online curriculum and learning that can take place in the school the kids love, where they are loved, and in the school the community needs.
 We have this one chance to affect the national conversation around race from one of caution and avoidance, to one of courage and correction, as state representative and candidate for Michigan’s 6th district Jon Hoadley recommends.
 And above all, to one of empathy.

 We must stand up and be brave and begin and begin again and keep talking with one another, hearing one another and believing one another when we tell you we are wounded.
 We must risk trusting one another and take steps together to work to stop the hemorrhage.

-Excerpt from Kim Jorgensen Gane’s book-in-progress, UNDERESTIMATED: Raising Ourselves and the Men We Fall For.
+Excerpt from Kim Jorgensen Gane’s book-in-progress, Mother Activist: Raising Ourselves and the Men We Fall For.

 © Copyright 2019, Kim Jorgensen Gane, all rights reserved.